NinoAubert/report-on-the-python-implementation-of-harry-markowitz-s-portfolio-theory/README.md

 >* Calculating returns and risks using the covariance matrix
 >* Optimizing asset weights to maximize the Sharpe ratio
 >* Simulating portfolios to visualize the efficient frontier
+>
+> I created a report of 23 pages on this program, see it on my LinkedIn profile: www.linkedin.com/in/ninoaubert

 ## Prerequisites
 >Python: